Coronavirus Travel Tips: To Fly Or Not To Fly? What Happens If You Cancel?

 What if I want to end my trip early, say, because the outbreak has spread to a country I'm visiting?

 In most cases, "somebody abroad saying, 'I don't wish to be here anymore,' isn't covered by regular travel insurance," says Breeze.
 Again, this is where a Cancel for Any Reason policy would come in handy.
-With many CFAR policies, a traveler can not only recover some of the initial cost of the trip, he says, but in many cases the policy will also cover the additional cost of coming home.
+With many CFAR policies, a traveler can not only recover some of the initial cost of the trip, he says, but in many cases, the policy will also cover the additional cost of coming home.

 Is international travel riskier to my health than domestic travel?

 It depends.
-Shira Doron, a hospital epidemiologist and infectious disease specialist at Tufts Medical Center, says she would not recommend traveling to countries that the Centers for Disease Control and Prevention has put on its "warning" list to avoid non-essential travel, such as China, Iran, Italy and South Korea.
+Shira Doron, a hospital epidemiologist and infectious disease specialist at Tufts Medical Center, says she would not recommend traveling to countries that the Centers for Disease Control and Prevention has put on its "warning" list to avoid nonessential travel, such as China, Iran, Italy and South Korea.

 But that doesn't mean domestic travel is risk-free.
 To put things in perspective, the virus is here, with case numbers on the rise.